Zingle/authzd/README.md

 This section describes the environment variables recognized by the **authzd** daemon.

+#### ISS
+JWT issuer.
+The current host name will be used as the default.

+#### GOOGLE_CALLBACK_URL
+URL to return to after successful authentication using Google OAuth.
+This should match the URL of the authz daemon server, but the path set to "/google/token".
+The Google OAuth application must be configured to allow this callback URL.

+#### GOOGLE_CLIENT_ID
+The Google OAuth application client ID.

+#### GOOGLE_CLIENT_SECRET
+The Google OAuth application client secret.

 #### LISTEN_PORT
 TCP port to listen on for incoming connections.
 If a TLS certificate is configured, the default port is **443**; otherwise, the default port is **80**.